 Ubuntu is available in many shapes and forms, allowing you to choose the version most specific to your needs.

-In this manual, we only cover Ubuntu, but don't let that stop you from trying out different variants in the future.
-All Linux distributions, theoretically, are the same-just with different kernels and packages (programs) installed by default.
+All Linux distributions, theoretically, are the same-just with different kernels and packages installed by default.

 Server and Desktop editions will require different programs to suit the requirement, for example-a server will not require a media player, but a desktop system will.
-The user could configure their system themselves, but this would take time and effort-therefore Ubuntu ships several different versions that come with specific packages pre-installed to make your life easier.
+The user could configure their system themselves, but this would take time and effort-therefore Ubuntu ships several different versions that come with specific packages pre-installed, to make your life easier.